andrewrk/groovebasin/README.md

 ### From Source

 1. Install [Node.js](http://nodejs.org) v0.10.x.
-Note that on Debian and
+On Debian and
-   Ubuntu, you also need the nodejs-dev and nodejs-legacy packages.
+   Ubuntu, `sudo apt-get install nodejs-dev nodejs-legacy npm`.
 2. Install [libgroove](https://github.com/andrewrk/libgroove).
+   libgroove is available in Debian Testing and an Ubuntu PPA.
+See the libgroove README for more details.
 3. Clone the source and cd to it.
 4. `npm run build`
 5. `npm start`